microsoft/vsts-nexus/README.md

 ```
 Note that the example uses Maven properties for user name and password credentials.
 These properties can be set in the build task in the secure way using secret variables in your Build/Release.
-And here’s what the Maven task looks like in the VSTS build definition to run the ‘clean’ and ‘deploy’ goals of the pom.xml to do the deployment:
+And hereâ€™s what the Maven task looks like in the VSTS build definition to run the â€˜cleanâ€™ and â€˜deployâ€™ goals of the pom.xml to do the deployment:

 ![Maven Artifact Upload Build Task](Extension/images/mavenTask.png)